-Research suggests that improving maternal care practices at hospitals through breastfeeding-friendly practices can improve breastfeeding rates and thus health outcomes for mothers and infants.
-Breastfeeding-friendly hospital practices have also been shown to reduce inequitable disparities in breastfeeding rates, including among mothers of different races and socioeconomic statuses.
+Research suggests that improving maternity care at hospitals through practices that support breastfeeding can improve breastfeeding rates and thus health outcomes for mothers and infants.
+Hospital practices that support breastfeeding among maternity patients have also been shown to reduce inequitable disparities in breastfeeding rates, including disparities among mothers of different races and socioeconomic statuses.
 State laws and regulations that require these practices ensure that more women give birth in hospitals that support breastfeeding.
-States that already require some breastfeedingfriendly practices may consider requiring hospitals to comply with additional breastfeeding-friendly practices or all 10 Steps to Successful Breastfeeding.
+States that already require some practices that support breastfeeding may consider requiring hospitals to implement additional breastfeeding-supportive practices or all 10 Steps to Successful Breastfeeding.